czymh/csstemu/README.md

 ## Usage

-You can see the documentation on [readthedocs](https://csst-emulator.readthedocs.io/en/latest) for details.
+You can see the documentation on [readthedocs](https://csst-emulator.readthedocs.io/en/latest) for more details.
+Some `examples` are shown in the `test` directory.

 ## Acknowledgements